reboot0-de/se-tools/jsdoc/tutorials/Events.md

 ## onCheer
 This gets triggered, when somebody cheers (uses Bits) on your channel.

-Bits are a virtual currency on Twitch, that have to be bought with real money.
-1 Bit is roughly equivalent to 1 cent.
+Bits are a virtual currency by Twitch, which have to be bought with real money.
+One Bit is (roughly) equivalent to one cent.

 ```javascript
 function onCheer(data)